 Apps such as Kayak and Aeroflot will help you keep your flight itineraries together and search for travel information such as hotel and car booking, and check for flight delays and cancellations.

-Many Russians can speak basic English and 56th Parallel’s local tour guides are all English-speaking, so should you encounter language difficulties you will be in good hands.
+Many Russians can speak basic English and 56th Parallel’s local tour guides are all English-speaking.

 You will not require any vaccinations for travelling in Russia.
 Like the majority of Europe, Russia is safe for foreigners.
 If you are taking prescription medication we recommend that you bring enough to last your entire trip.
 Even if you find the same medicine in Russia, you will need a prescription from a Russian doctor so difficulties may arise if you run short.
 Drinking tap water should be avoided, as even most locals don’t drink it unless it is boiled.